 - Do NOT accept any offers or agree to settle your claim before seeking proper medical evaluation to determine the full extent and possible long-term implications of your injuries.

-Following a truck accident, you will likely receive a phone call or email from the insurance company of person who hit you.
-They may ask you sign various releases or liability documents or make you a settlement offer.
+Following a truck accident, you will likely receive a phone call or email from the insurance company of the person who hit you.
+They may ask you to sign various releases or liability documents or make you a settlement offer.
 Although you might feel pressured, you are under no obligation to sign anything or settle.
 Always speak to a personal injury lawyer before you sign anything.
 Insurance companies are known to be quick to offer settlements in the early days and weeks following your accidents in the hopes of: